-The First Special Servicer shall be entitled, through its own units and its own employees specifically mandated for the purpose, even if seconded by Intesa Sanpaolo Group companies, to:
+The First Special Servicer shall have the power, through its own structures and the employees specifically appointed by it, even when seconded by companies of the Intesa Sanpaolo Group, to:

-• authorise financial statement provisions for judicial and extrajudicial claims made by third parties or in the event of risks of loss, up to a maximum amount, per individual litigation, of 200,000 (two hundred thousand Euro);

-- settle judicial or extrajudicial disputes, or prevent them, by means of disbursements in settlement of third party claims, and order the possible entry in the accounts of contingent liabilities or waivers of loans (without prejudice in any event to the rights regarding settlements and waivers of irrecoverable loans) up to a maximum limit, including interest, legal expenses and ancillary costs, per individual case, of €1,000,000 (one million Euro); - order payments relating to the aforesaid charges due following orders issued by the judic ial, administrative or tax authorities up to a maximum amount of €10,000,000 (ten million Euro) per individual case.
+- recognise provisions in the financial statements in relation to court and out-of-court claims brought by third parties or in any case in relation to risks of loss, up to a maximum amount, per individual dispute, of 200,000.00 (two hundred thousand) euro; - negotiate the amicable settlement of disputes in and out-of-court, or to avoid such disputes, by authorising disbursements in settlement of third-party claims and recognise contingent liabilities or the waiver of the associated loans (without prejudice to the powers concerning settlements and waivers of irrecoverable loans) up to a maximum amount per individual dispute inclusive of interest, legal fees and ancillary costs of 1,000,000.00 (one million) euro; - order payments relating to the above-mentioned charges due as a result of measures taken by judicial, administrative or tax authorities up to a maximum amount of 10,000,000.00 (ten million) euro per individual item.

-D) Rights regarding the payment of duties and taxes
+D) Delegated powers pertaining to the payment of taxes and duties

-The First Special Servicer is entitled, through its own units and its own employees specifically delegated by it, even if seconded by Intesa Sanpaolo Group companies, to order payments in favour of the tax authorities for indirect taxes associated with bad loans ("sofferenze").
+The First Special Servicer shall have the power, through its own structures and the employees specifically appointed by it, even when seconded by companies of the Intesa Sanpaolo Group, to order payments in favour of the tax authorities for indirect taxes connected to bad loans.